doublecloud/terraform-provider-doublecloud/docs/resources/clickhouse_cluster.md

 Optional:

 - `disk_size` (Number) Volume of the storage available to a host, in bytes.
+- `max_disk_size` (Number) Limit for automatical storage volume scale, in bytes.
+Autoscaling disabled if not set.
 - `replica_count` (Number) Number of hosts per shard.
 - `resource_preset_id` (String) ID of the preset for computational resources available to a host (CPU, memory, etc.).
 - `shard_count` (Number) Number of shards in the cluster.